SecureStackCo/actions-code/README.md

 # SecureStack GitHub Actions

-A GitHub Action to execute SecureStack application attack surface analysis an application.
+A GitHub Action to execute SecureStack secrets analysis on an application code repository.

 ```
 name: Example Workflow Using SecureStack Action